 Aseptic Technique in Micropigmenation

-Article by Gemma Hutchings | Date Published 18th October 2024
+Article by Gemma Hutchings | Date Published 15th November 2024

-What is an aseptic technique and why is it the cornerstone of a safe micropigmentation practice?
+What is an aseptic technique, and why is it the cornerstone of a safe micropigmentation practice?

 An aseptic technique is a set of practices used in healthcare, laboratories, and surgical environments to prevent contamination by harmful microorganisms.
 Its primary goal is to create a sterile environment that minimises the risk of infections, especially during procedures that involve penetrating the skin or handling sterile equipment.
 An aseptic technique is essential for patient safety, as it reduces the likelihood of introducing pathogens that could lead to infection.